mcign/mcign.github.io/index.md

 ### Safety

 Safety is a concern, as the device is capable of shutting off the motorcycle's engine.
-All components of the current version except for the Molex connector used in the dual-PCB configuration are AEC-qualified, and  A voltage sensor detects when the engine is running, and prevents the proximity feature from automatically shutting off the bike while the engine is running.
-Similarly, if the bike is unlocked with the proximity feature but loses connection with the smartphone for more than a preconfigured amount of time, it will automatically re-lock (assuming the engine is not running).
+All components of the current version except for the Molex connector used in the dual-PCB configuration are AEC-qualified.
+A voltage sensor detects when the engine is running and prevents the proximity feature from automatically shutting off the bike while the engine is running.
+Similarly, if the bike is unlocked with the proximity feature but loses connection with the smartphone for more than a preconfigured amount of time it will automatically re-lock (assuming the engine is not running).

 ### Current State